Author Guidelines for British Journal of Clinical Pharmacology

 References should be cited using the Vancouver style.

 All references should be numbered consecutively in order of appearance and should be as complete as possible.
-In-text citations should be superscript numbers.
-Journal titles are abbreviated; abbreviations may be found in the following: MEDLINE , Index Medicus , or CalTech Library
+In-text citations should be numbers in square brackets e.g. , , etc. Journal titles are abbreviated; abbreviations may be found in the following: MEDLINE , Index Medicus , or CalTech Library

 Submissions are not required to reflect the precise reference formatting of the journal (use of italics, bold etc.); however, it is important that all key elements of each reference are included.
 Please see below for examples of reference content requirements.

 For more information, please see the Vancouver Reference Style Guide.

 - Wood WG, Eckert GP, Igbavboa U, Muller WE.
 Statins and neuroprotection: a prescription to move the field forward.
 Ann N Y Acad Sci 2010; 1199:69-76.

 - Hoppert, M. Microscopic techniques in biotechnology.
 Weinheim: Wiley-VCH; 2003.